 Regardless of semantics, there has never been a formal designation of April to honor the autism community.
 Part of the evolved shift in messaging is to push for the federal government to officially designate April as “Autism Acceptance Month.”
 Aside from nationally recognizing the month in regards to ASD, advocates hope this shift will promote more inclusive government resources such as accessible housing and job placement, among other disability services.

 The shift in sentiment further aims to spark change through understanding, support, and opportunities for those with autism spectrum disorder.
-Advocates are pushing to fully integrate individuals with autism into society and drive legislators and community leaders to ensure inclusive spaces throughout education, employment, and health care.
+Advocates are pushing to fully integrate individuals with autism into society and drive legislators and community leaders to ensure inclusive spaces throughout education, employment and healthcare.

 Furthering Autism Acceptance